JavaNoTea/JavaNoTea/README.md

 I’m currently completing my master’s in Computer Engineering at the University of Central Florida, graduating in July 2025.
 I recently wrapped up a research collaboration with the Air Force Research Laboratory, where I worked on interpretable reinforcement learning and efficient neural representations.

 My approach blends research depth with engineering precision.
-I build systems that are technically rigorous and practically useful — whether that means simulating traffic patterns with GNNs or aligning large language models with human preferences.
+I build systems that are technically rigorous and practically useful, whether that means simulating traffic patterns with GNNs or aligning large language models with human preferences.

 ---

 ## Selected Projects

-**Lexical Lullabies**
+### Lexical Lullabies
 Text-to-MIDI generation using LLaMA on paired symbolic music and natural language.
 Built a multimodal training pipeline to align musical structure with textual intent.

-**TraffiCast**
+### TraffiCast
 Bidirectional graph neural network for highway traffic prediction.
 Designed dynamic edge weighting and directional flow modeling using over a decade of geospatial volume data.

-**BuildANeural.net**
+### BuildANeural.net
 A drag-and-drop neural architecture builder with real-time PyTorch code generation.
 Built with React, Next.js, FastAPI, and Docker.
 Supports 20+ layer types with a modular interface.

-**Audio Encoder and LLM Alignment**
+### Audio Encoder and LLM Alignment
 Extended a preference optimization framework to align speech-to-text LLMs with human ratings.
 Improved performance across ASR and QA tasks through multi-stage finetuning.

-**DnD Dice Classifier**
+### DnD Dice Classifier
 YOLO and ResNet-based system for identifying physical dice from video streams.
 Constructed and augmented a custom dataset for robust training and evaluation.

 ---